neonephos/outreach/documentation/outreach_committee_handbook/ambassadors/ambassador_funding_guide.md

 > The NeoNephos Foundation reserves the right to modify these terms at any point in time with no notice given.
 The benefits listed here are understood as *potential* privileges conferred upon our Ambassadors.

 > [!NOTE]
-> If an ambassador is affiliated with a General or Premier Sponsor, neither the mini-stipend nor the events cost funding will  be provided. [^3]
+> If an ambassador is affiliated with a General or Premier Sponsor, the mini-stipend funding will not be provided. [^3]

 ## The NeoNephos Mini-Stipend